profsmith89/ctps/_sources/chap11.md

 There are many heuristics in the domain of search.
 I asked you to imagine a common one (called *greedy*), which always takes the move from the frontier list with the best heuristic score.
 Another called *A\* search*, which often provides more consistently good results, combines the cost of the path to the current point (e.g., the number of steps taken to get there) with the value of that point's heuristic.
 Overall, there is a rich literature associated with search, and you are now prepared to dive into it to solve your own goal-directed search problems.

-\[Version 20240831\]

 [^fn1]: It didn't take many years of Google's existence before it realized that maps and mapping should an important part of its web services.
-As a fun look at the history of Google Maps and how middle-aged entrepreneurs working civilized hours launched what has become Maps, you might read [this short Medium article](https://medium.com/@lewgus/the-untold-story-about-the-founding-of-google-maps-e4a5430aec92).
+As a fun look at the history of Google Maps and how middle-aged entrepreneurs working civilized hours launched what has become Maps, you might read this short Medium article: https://medium.com/@lewgus/the-untold-story-about-the-founding-of-google-maps-e4a5430aec92.

 [^fn2]: The challenge in designing algorithms and data structures is in discovering functional and data abstractions that are simultaneously: (1) easily understood by humans; (2) easily coded in an existing programming language; (3) easily executed by existing computers; and (4) easily mapped to real-world problems.
 Achieving all four isn't easy, and an important reason to be familiar with classical algorithms and data structures is because they have been shown to exhibit all these features.
 Most of the time, problem solving with computation is about selecting which classical algorithms and data structures are problem-appropriate than it is about discovering entirely new algorithms and data structures.

-[^fn3]: To run the code blocks in this chapter, you'll need to upload \`maze.py\` and \`city.py\` from the \`chap11\` directory in book's GitHub repo into your IDE or interactive Python notebook session.
+[^fn3]: To run the code blocks in this chapter, you'll need to upload \`maze.py\` and \`city.py\` from the book's GitHub repository into your IDE or interactive Python notebook session.

 [^fn4]: Yes, I'm having some fun with the name of our square-grid city.
 If you've tried to drive around Boston, you'll know what I mean.